-In 1925, American Licorice Co. purchased the assets of a bankrupt licorice company in San Francisco named Universal Licorice Co. and began operations on the west coast.
+In 1925, American Licorice Co. purchased the assets of a bankrupt licorice company in San Francisco named Universal Licorice Co. and began operations on the west coast with Clarence Kretchmer, Martin Kretchmer’s son, at the helm.
 It was a difficult time to start up a new operation, but the company persevered, shipping virtually all the candy made each day to customers.
 That year Charlie Chaplin asked the company to create a licorice shoe to be used as a prop for his classic film The Gold Rush, in which his character eats shoe leather to avoid starvation.

 In the 1930s American Licorice Co. introduced Snaps®, a chewy black licorice center panned with a sweet pastel-colored candy coating.